ednapiranha/node-level-kued/README.md

 This allows you to queue and pair items with the following options:

 1. Set a TTL on the queued items and on the paired items
+2. Retrieve a pairKey once you are paired with someone else

 ## Use case